Provable quantum speedups for computing persistence in topological data analysis

+A significant challenge in quantum computing is to find practical applications where we have strong evidence for {exponential} speedup over classical computing.
+There are only a few such promising applications of quantum computing, such as the factoring \cite{shor1999polynomial}, quantum simulation~\cite{lloyd1996universal}, and a variant of sparse-access matrix inversion~\cite{harrow2009quantum}. {Showing evidence for advantage can be particularly challenging.
+Intuitive approaches where we exhibit a quantum algorithm with an {exponentially} faster run time than best known classical algorithms can be risky, as classical algorithms can often be improved, sometimes directly inspired by the quantum algorithm.
+These are so-called dequantized algorithms, which have turned many conjectured exponential speedups into polynomial speedups~\cite{tang2019quantum,chia2022sampling} The more robust way is to show that the problem solved itself is truly hard { for classical computers in the worst-case scenario} by connecting it to a more tested plausible complexity theoretic conjecture; however, this approach is also much more challenging.}

-Extracting valuable insights from complex datasets is a ubiquitous challenge in modern data analysis and machine learning.
-Topological Data Analysis (TDA) \cite{edelsbrunner2002topological,zomorodian:alg} has recently gained attention as a powerful method for addressing this challenge by utilizing tools from algebraic topology.
-Topological data analysis is particularly advantageous due to its robustness against noise and its ability to capture global, higher-dimensional topological features, which traditional geometric and graph-based methods often miss~\cite{edelsbrunner2022computational}.
+Recently, topological data analysis (TDA) has emerged as a new application of quantum computing with a potential quantum advantage.
+Topological data analysis \cite{edelsbrunner2002topological,zomorodian:alg} has gained attention as a powerful method for addressing this challenge by utilizing tools from algebraic topology. {TDA is of great interest in data science, as the method is robust to noise in the data, and due to its} ability to capture global, higher-dimensional topological features, which traditional geometric and graph-based methods often miss~\cite{edelsbrunner2022computational}.